-The scope of the quality improvement activity includes the DWMHA, Managers of Comprehensive Provider Networks (MCPNs), Subcontractors, and Direct Contractors.
+The scope of the quality improvement activity includes the DWMHA contracted service providers.
 It identifies the important processes and aspects of care, both clinical and non-clinical, required to ensure quality supports and services for persons in the system.
-The DWMHA requires all contractors to have a mental health and substance use disorder quality improvement plan relevant to the services they provide.
-The DWMHA assures that all demographic groups, care settings and types of services are included in the scope of the QAPIP by including consumers, advocates, MCPNs, Direct Contractors, subcontractors consumers and community groups in the quality improvement process using a continuous quality improvement perspective.
+The DWMHA requires all contracted service providers to have a mental health and substance use disorder quality improvement plan relevant to the services they provide.
+The DWMHA assures that all demographic groups, care settings and types of services are included in the scope of the QAPIP by including members, advocates, contracted service providers and community groups in the quality improvement process using a Continuous Quality Improvement (CQI) perspective.